 Taking a career break to travel will be one of the best things you ever do.
-Making the decision doesn’t come lightly though, and the uncertainty of finding a job after travelling might be what holds you back from doing it in the first place.
+Such a decision doesn’t come lightly though, and the uncertainty of finding a job after travelling the world might be what holds you back from doing it in the first place.

 I can tell you from first-hand experience that it isn’t as scary or difficult as you imagine.
 By taking a structured approach and applying some simple measures, you can make sure you are ready for the job market when your trip is over.

 My experience was even better than I hoped; I was offered a fantastic job within six weeks of returning.
 If I did it, so can you!
 Let me show you how.

 Things to sort before you start travelling

 Regardless of whether you are taking a sabbatical year to travel, or quitting your job with a plan to find one when you get back, there are several steps you should take before you leave for your trip of a lifetime.

 I had to learn this the hard way.
 This part is a list of things I *wished* I’d done before we left.

 1. Save examples of your work.

 Whatever you do for a job, there will be documents that you use to plan, examples of what you’ve done and outputs you’ve created.
 Upload all of this material to cloud storage.
 All of it.

 2. Write down all of your achievements.